hujhax/austin-improv-wiki/Fragile Rock.md

 In 2015, they played a showcase at [[Wikipedia - SXSW|SXSW]].

-They will have a mainstage run at [[The Institution Theater]] on Fridays and Saturdays at 8pm from 5/29/15 to 6/13/15.
+They had a mainstage run at [[The Institution Theater]] on Fridays and Saturdays at 8pm from 5/29/15 to 6/13/15.

 ## Media
 ### Photos